TigerClips1/ps4linux_disk_image_builder/README.md

 after you do that you will have a working tar.gz that run the PS4 that easy

 Thankes for reading and hope this help to make ps4 hdd diskimage file from your PC without using the slow PS4

-TODO:

-    1. add Ftp and a progress bar to the.

-    2. make the code easy to read and understand.

-    3. Make the 2 python script support windows 10/11 command interface.